Axelrod-Python/Axelrod/docs/reference/bibliography.rst

   International Conference on Autonomous Agents and Multiagent Systems.
 ..
 [Mittal2009] Mittal, S., & Deb, K. (2009).
 Optimal strategies of the iterated prisoner’s dilemma problem for multiple conflicting objectives.
 IEEE Transactions on Evolutionary Computation, 13(3), 554–565. https://doi.org/10.1109/TEVC.2008.2009459
 ..
 [Nachbar1992] Nachbar J., Evolution in the finitely repeated prisoner’s dilemma, Journal of Economic Behavior & Organization, 19(3): 307-326, 1992.
 ..
+[Nowak1989] Nowak, Martin, and Karl Sigmund.
+"Game-dynamical aspects of the prisoner's dilemma."
+Applied Mathematics and Computation 30.3 (1989): 191-213.
+..
 [Nowak1990] Nowak, M., & Sigmund, K. (1990).
 The evolution of stochastic strategies in the Prisoner's Dilemma.
 Acta Applicandae Mathematica. https://link.springer.com/article/10.1007/BF00049570
 ..
 [Nowak1992] Nowak, M.., & May, R. M. (1992).
 Evolutionary games and spatial chaos.
 Nature. http://doi.org/10.1038/359826a0
 ..
 [Nowak1993] Nowak, M., & Sigmund, K. (1993).
 A strategy of win-stay, lose-shift that outperforms tit-for-tat in the Prisoner’s Dilemma game.
 Nature, 364(6432), 56–58. http://doi.org/10.1038/364056a0